- All DLLs are important, so when mfc110u.dll is missing, certain measures need to be taken.

 If this happens, you need to find the application that is giving you this problem and reinstall it.
 In addition to reinstalling the problematic application, you might also have to reinstall C++ Redistributables that the application is using.

-Keep in mind that you need to install both 32-bit and 64-bit version of redistributables if you’re using a 64-bit version of Windows.
+Keep in mind that you need to install both the 32-bit and 64-bit versions of redistributables if you’re using a 64-bit version of Windows.
 After doing that, the problem should be resolved.

 - When Control Panel opens, select Programs and Features.

-- List of installed applications will now appear.
+- A list of installed applications will now appear.
 Locate the version of C++ Redistributables that you want to repair, select it and click on Change.